COVID-19 Frequently Asked Questions (FAQs)

 Please visit the Clever Access page on the Learning Resources for Families Google site.

 Resources are available for families in need of Internet access during our school closure.
 Comcast’s Internet Essentials program offers free Internet access for the next two months for qualifying families who are new customers.
 For more details please visit, www.internetessentials.com.
-We are exploring additional options for families to use to access the Internet.
-Information will be shared as it becomes available.
+You may also email firstname.lastname@example.org or call 425-335-1500 to request assistance.

 We know that our high school students and families have very specific questions about earning credits, and meeting graduation requirements.
 We are in the process of getting answers to these important questions and concerns.
 State Superintendent Chris Reykdal has also made this one of his top priorities.
 As we learn more, we will communicate with families of senior students.